ben001109/maii-bot/README.md

 # Maii Bot

 This is a minimal Node.js project with ESLint and Prettier configured.
+It uses [winston](https://github.com/winstonjs/winston) for logging.
+Logs are written to `logs/app.log`.

 ## Commands